tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 Properly optimized media | 1 |
 "Above and Beyond" | 4 |

+## Deliverables
+- Create a github repository

-## Submission and Due Date
+## Final Submission and Due Date
 The site must be placed in a portfolio directory inside of your igme230 directory (`http://people.rit.edu/youruserid/igme230/portfolio/`), and you should add two links to your project 1 page: one for the portfolio itself, and one directly to the notes.html page.

-The completed site is due at 11:59pm on Saturday, March 18th.
-The page should appear properly at the URL specified above by that time.
-You do not need to send me email or post anything to myCourses.
+- The completed site is due at 11:59pm on XXX, XX/XX
+- The page should display properly at the URL specified above by that time
+- ZIP and Post the project to mycourses, and put a link to the URL in the comments field of the dropbox